mendix/docker-mendix-buildpack/README.md

 ### Compilation

 Before running the container, it is necessary to build the image with your application.
-This build will also compile your application.
-Therefore, when you will build the Docker image you need to provide the **BUILD_PATH** parameter which indicates where the application model is located.
-It needs to point to the root directory of an unzipped .MDA or .MPK file.
-In the latter case, this is the directory where your .MPR file is located.
+This buildpack contains Dockerfile with script that will compile your application using [cf-mendix-buildpack](https://github.com/mendix/cf-mendix-buildpack/).

 ```
+docker build
-docker build --build-arg BUILD_PATH=<mendix-project-location> \
+  --build-arg BUILD_PATH=<mendix-project-location> \
+  --build-arg CF_BUILDPACK=<cf-buildpack-version> \
-	-t mendix/mendix-buildpack:v1.2 .
+  --tag mendix/mendix-buildpack:v1.2 .
 ```

+For build you can provide nex arguments:

+- **BUILD_PATH** indicates where the application model is located.
+It is a root directory of an unzipped .MDA or .MPK file.
+In the latter case, this is the directory where your .MPR file is located.
+Must be within [build context](https://docs.docker.com/engine/reference/commandline/build/#extended-description).
+Defalts to `./project`.
+- **CF_BUILDPACK** is a version of CloudFoundry buildpack.
+Defaults to `master`.
+For stable pipelines it's recommended to use fixed version.

 ### Startup